 Valentine’s Day.
 Who doesn’t look forward to the prospect of a heartfelt love letter scribbled on a pink-and-red paper heart?
 Add to that pastel-colored candy, chocolate truffles, and flowers, and Feb.
 14 may well be the most festive day of the year.

-But after nearly two years of social distancing, masks, and the daily onslaught of glum news, don’t you agree we need more than a single day to celebrate love?
-In fact, the time to rewrite the rules of this festive occasion has never been better.
+But why stop at a day?
+What the world needs now is love, sweet love, and plenty of it.
+So, if you’re like us, you’ll agree that it’s time to rewrite the rules of this festive occasion.
 If Christmas can have 12 days, it stands to reason that Valentine’s Day can — and should — have 14 days of romance dedicated to its commemoration.

-Love in the time of Covid
+Love in the modern age

-“Valentine’s Day is a great opportunity to learn our love language,” says Miranda.
+“Valentine’s Day is a great opportunity to learn our love language,” Miranda says.
 “Maybe they want a partner who is closer to them more often.
-Maybe they want a partner that whenever they are feeling anxious, they can have a little extra help.
+Maybe they want a partner that, whenever they are feeling anxious, can give them a little extra help.

 14 days of romance